rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 ```bash
 $ mkdir repositories
 ```
-And then make a directory inside repositories for your HOOMDblue simulations.<br>
-Move to the repositories directory
+Then move to the repositories directory
 ```bash
 $ cd repositories
 ```